daisymacharia/portfolio/data/experience/Hall of Fame/index.md

   - SCSS
 ---

-An internal tool for getting to know your co-workers.
+An platform built on react, to allow users to virtually meet their co-workers.